apexad/homebridge-garagedoor-command/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-garagedoor-command`
 3. Update your configuration file.
-See `sample-config.json` in this repository for a sample.
+See the sample below.

 ## Configuration